submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 # Step 2: create a lighthouse release

-Assuming that you have an existing lighthouse git directory, and that you are making a release based in master.
+Assuming that you have an existing lighthouse git directory, the following steps create a release named "Globalnet Overlapping IP support RC0" with version v0.2.0-rc0 based on the master branch.

 ```bash
 cd lighthouse